An old year is gone, and a new one has arrived. That means you are 12 months closer to retirement than you were in January 2019.

-Here are nine ways to get your plan back on track.
-Some require extreme changes but, if you’re worried about retirement, you may be ready.
+Following are some key ways to get your retirement plan back on track.
 The sooner you start, the easier your job will be.

 1. Crack the paralysis

-Take this to heart: You don’t need to know what you are doing to get started.
-Start saving, keep saving and learn as you go.
+Take this to heart: You don’t need to be an investment expert to get started.
+Instead, start saving, keep saving, and learn as you go.

 2. Pick a number

 Set a savings goal.
 It may change later, but pick a number now to get going.

 To fund a nest egg, many investment professionals suggest that people consider saving 10 to 12 times the amount of their last full year of income.

 By that logic, if you expect to earn $60,000 in your last full year of work, you should set a savings goal of between $600,000 and $720,000.